Shane-Bath/Hangman/README.md

 This was a good exercise as It allowed me to break down the game in to smaller parts.
 With the flow chart and my note, I attempted to write code snippets to build each function of the game out separately, for example select a random word from a list or in this case a google spreadsheet, counting out the number of letters in the word, hiding the word etc. I have attempted this without reference to guides or book but to see what I could do with the knowledge I have at this stage.

 Ascii art add graphics to the game and a 80's esthetic.

+## How to play
+* When you start the game, you will be asked to guess a letter in a the hidden word.
+* The player will input a letter using a keyboard and pressing enter
+* If the letter is in the hidden word, it will be displayed, along with blank spaces representing the other letters in the hidden word.
+* If the letter is not in the hidden word, an ascii image will displayed representing a hangman gallows and figure.
+* The player will lose a life.
+There will be a limited number of lives for the player.
+* The player will be asked to guess again.
+* If the player lose all their lives, the game will be over.
+This will reprsented by a completed hangman image.
+* If the player guess all the letter correctly, the player will win the game.
+* The player can choose to play again typing 'Y' when prompted or quit the game by tying 'N'.

 ## pythontutor